Fuel My Plate

 However, if you stir too aggressively or often, you risk breaking the grains, which will result in a mushy, porridge-like consistency.
 A gentle approach is best and will give you a more even and consistent cook on the rice.

-8. Check the consistency
+9. Check the consistency

 A properly cooked risotto should spread out on the plate and still have a little bit of liquid in the pan once served.
-It shouldn’t be soupy or clumpy, but it should have a creamy consistency and enough liquid to create a glossy sauce that coats the rice.
+It shouldn’t be soupy or clumpy, but it should have a creamy and loose consistency and enough liquid to create a glossy sauce that coats the rice.

-9. Take the taste test
+10. Take the taste test

 Once all the liquid has been absorbed, the rice should be tender with a slight bite.
 If the rice is still crunchy, add more stock, simmer gently and check the texture every 2 to 3 minutes.
 The rice will continue to cook and thicken off the heat, so factor this in to avoid turning your risotto into porridge!

-10. Finish with a flourish
+11. Finish with a flourish

-Once the risotto is cooked, leave it to rest for a good 5 minutes.
-This allows the starches to relax and gives you that velvety and glossy finish – just like you see in the restaurants.
+Once the risotto is cooked, leave it to rest for 5 minutes.
+This allows the starches to relax and gives you that velvety and glossy finish – just like you see in the restaurants (and in the above picture, I hope!).

 Frequently Asked Questions